aspnetzero/documents/docs/en/Development-Guide-Xamarin.md

 * [Set Up Device for Development](https://docs.microsoft.com/en-us/xamarin/android/get-started/installation/set-up-device-for-development)
 * [Create backend services for native mobile apps with ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/mobile/native-mobile-backend?view=aspnetcore-3.1)

+**Known Problems**

+- Long project name causes IOS app to not run on Windows machines while connecting to an IPhone or IPad.
+So, if you face such a problem, you can move your project to a directory with a shorter name.

 ## Xamarin.Forms

 A key component of building cross-platform applications is being able to share code across various platform-specific projects.
 ASP.NET Zero Xamarin is using `Xamarin.Forms` to maximize code sharing between two end platforms (iOS & Android).
 It is expected to write shared codes in `Mobile.Shared` project so that it will be used in both iOS and Android.
 If you need platform specific development then try to use class abstractions in shared project and implement/extend in end platforms.